 Image courtesy of Eden Project

-A visit to the Eden Project is a must if you’re staying at nearby Looe Bay Holiday Park.
+Visit the Eden Project when you stay at our Looe Bay Holiday Park.

 Image courtesy of Ventnor Botanic Garden